leaningtech/labs/src/content/docs/cheerpj2/04-guides/DOM-and-JavaScript-interoperability.md

 title: DOM and JavaScript interoperability
 ---

 CheerpJ allows users to interact with the browser DOM directly from Java, without overhead.
-To achieve this we provide an additional jar (`cheerpj-dom.jar`) in the CheerpJ downloadable archive.
+To achieve this you will need to use the CheerpJ [Java API](/cheerpj2/reference/Java-API) (`cheerpj-dom.jar`) and found at the CheerpJ [downloadable archive](<(https://leaningtech.com/download-cheerpj/)>).
+Usage examples are shown below.

-This JAR provides declarations for all of the relevant Java interfaces and classes.
-In particular you will find them wrapped in the `com.leaningtech.client` package, for example the `Document` interface of the browser (documented [here](https://developer.mozilla.org/en-US/docs/Web/API/Document)) becomes `com.leaningtech.client.Document` with CheerpJ.

-The `com.leaningtech.client.Global` is a representation of the global namespace in the browser context.
-It only contains static methods and fields

 ## Basic example